euroblaze/partner_accounts/spec.md

 Provide a selection right under the Invoices tab on partner view called “Use Partner Specific Accounts”

-If True, then Incomes and Receivables will be posted to the new PSA, assuming they are created.
-If not yet created, there should be an option to create them.
+- If True, then Incomes and Receivables will be posted to the new PSA, assuming they are created.
+If not yet created, they can be created by using the "Create Partner-specific Account" described above.

-If False, then Incomes and Receivables will be posted to the default Odoo Accounts (from default CoA).
+- If False, then Incomes and Receivables will be posted to the default Odoo Accounts (from default CoA).

+Keep the UI intuitive for the user, avoiding confusion.
+Assume that they do not know what PSA is, and provide helpful descriptions, at least for the PSA option.

 ## Non-Functional Specifications
 - **Performance**: The module should not significantly impact the performance of the Odoo system.
 Creating Partner-specific Accounts should take less than 1 second under normal system load.